-The views of parents and carers are presented through SNAP Parent Carer Forum (PCF).
-This forum comprises a representative group of parent service users.
+The views of parents and carers are presented through Central Bedfordshire’s Parent Carer Forum - SNAP (the Special Needs Action Panel).
+This is the parent carer forum comprising a representative group of parent service users.

-SNAP PCF brings a valuable independent perspective and constructive challenge to the future planning of services.
-We recognise the high value of the information derived from the informal networks SNAP PCF has developed with other parents.
+SNAP bring a valuable independent perspective and constructive challenge to the future planning of services.
+We recognise the high value of the information derived from the informal networks SNAP has developed with other parents.

 Co-production, working with parents/carers and young people to be a responsive service

 Co-production will be the unifying principle for the design, implementation and monitoring of services.
 This embraces all those delivering and receiving both universal and specialist provision.

 The skills, knowledge and experience of children and young people with SEND and their families will be fully drawn upon to shape services and ensure that the right services are developed and delivered consistently across Central Bedfordshire and in the most effective way.

 Agencies will work together in a consistent and integrated way with families to support the child and family, and joined up services will be developed in the local area to ensure that children and young people’s needs are met locally.

 Services of all types will grow and develop to reflect children and young people’s growth and development, and their changed needs over time.

 Early intervention and high aspirations for all children and young people

 Universal services such as early years settings, health visitors, schools, colleges, leisure centres and GPs will be equipped to identify and meet the majority of needs, ensuring the right support is in place at the right time for all those that need it.